putyourlightson/craft-blitz/docs/README.md

 ### Nginx

 In Nginx this is achieved by adding a location handler to the configuration file.

-Change `cache/blitz` to whatever the cache folder path is set to in the plugin settings.
+> Change `cache/blitz` to the cache folder path designated in the plugin settings.

 If the “Query String Caching” setting is set to `Do not cache URLs with query strings` or `Cache URLs with query strings as unique pages` then use the following code.